-5. NamibRand Nature Reserve
+5. Relax In The NamibRand Nature Reserve

 The NamibRand Nature Reserve is a private reserve to the east of the Namib-Nakluft National Park.
-You don’t get the spectacular dune formations like Sossusvlei, nor the big animals that you see in on a wildlife safari in Etosha, like elephants, rhinos and lions.
+You don’t get the spectacular dune formations like Sossusvlei, nor the big animals that you see on a wildlife safari in Etosha, like elephants, rhinos and lions.

 However, it is still a great place to explore the Namib Desert because you do get a blissfully calm, quietly exhilarating experience amongst the stunningly beautiful plains, mountains and dunes of the reserve.
 And when you’re roaming the expansive landscape, you’ll often come across ostrich, oryx and zebra.
 It is also one of the most special places I’ve watched a sunset and a sunrise.

-It’s a really special place to add to your road trip itinerary if you have time before or after Sossusvlei – and if your budget allows it (it is more luxurious and also pricier than other lodges).
+It’s a really special place to add to your Namibia road trip itinerary if you have time before or after Sossusvlei – and if your budget allows it (it is more luxurious and also pricier than other lodges).

-Staying at the NamibRand
+Staying At The NamibRand

 The Namibrand is a bit different to other places, as it is a private reserve.
 There are five lodges, all of which are in spectacular locations.
 Everything is included including all safari drives, and the staff look after guests really well.

-Getting to the NamibRand
+Getting To The NamibRand

 There are two private roads to the Namibrand, depending on which lodge you book for, and both turn off the C27 road.
 In both cases, you drive to their office and leave your car there, then they will drive you across the sand dunes and plains to your lodge.

-6. Sandwich Harbour
+6. Drive To Sandwich Harbour